Jakeii/woocommerce-pesapal/README.md

 **OR**

-* Simply clone the repo or download the zip and copy the woocommerce-pesapal directory to the /wp-content/plugins directory of your wordpress installation.
+* Clone the repo or download the zip and copy the woocommerce-pesapal directory to the /wp-content/plugins directory of your wordpress installation.
 * Enable the plugin in Wordpress.
 * Enter your consumer and secret key in the Payment Gateway section of the Woocommerce settings page.
 * Enable the gateway.